NVIDIA-AI-IOT/deepstream_python_apps/apps/deepstream-ssd-parser/custom_parser_guide.md

 **3 - Tensor meta structure and bindings API**

-* pyds.NvDsInferTensorMeta.cast(data): This function casts the data into the pyds.NvDsInferTensorMeta object, This metadata is added as NvDsUserMeta to the frame_user_meta_list of the corresponding frame_meta or object_user_meta_list of the corresponding object with the meta_type set to NVDSINFER_TENSOR_OUTPUT_META.
+* pyds.NvDsInferTensorMeta.cast(data): This function casts the data into the pyds.NvDsInferTensorMeta object, this metadata is added as NvDsUserMeta to the frame_user_meta_list of the corresponding frame_meta or object_user_meta_list of the corresponding object with the meta_type set to NVDSINFER_TENSOR_OUTPUT_META.

-This object has the following methods and members
+This object has the following methods and members:

 * gpu_id: GPU device ID on which the device buffers have been allocated.

-* num_output_layers: num_output_layers
+* num_output_layers: Number of output layers.

-* out_buf_ptrs_dev: Array of objects to the output device buffers for the frame / object..
+* out_buf_ptrs_dev: Array of objects to the output device buffers for the frame / object.

 * out_buf_ptrs_host: Array of objects to the output host buffers for the frame / object.